TwinFaerie/unity-bring-back-searchable-menu/README.md

 - Only tested for Unity 6 (specifically 6000.0.12f)
 - Install NugetForUnity package: https://github.com/GlitchEnzo/NuGetForUnity
 - Install Harmony or HarmonyX from NugetForUnity
+  - we are using HarmonyX 2.10.2 since newest version on either Harmony and HarmonyX gives us errors

 # Installation:
 - Open Unity Package Manager